Flémalle: Development Projects

 Flémalle aims to implement sustainable development methods by managing various aspects of urban planning and the environment, including the development of eco-districts and promotion of green spaces.

 During the removal of the ashes, Engie found asbestos and therefore decontaminated the site.
 This discovery worried local residents who feared the possible consequences for their health but analyses showed that asbestos was present in low quantities and posed no risk.
 The asbestos is being treated, and clean soil is separated from asbestos-contaminated soil.

 The mayor of Engis, Serge Manzato, participates in the meetings of the Steering Committee.
 Indeed, the Hénâ site is located right next to the municipality of Engis.

 In March 2016, 50% of the first phase of the work was completed.
 In April 2016, the conveyor belt began to be constructed (a helicopter was present for some maneuvers of the large-scale project) and air quality checks started and will be carried out throughout the project.
 In May 2017, 2% of the ashes were removed, which represents 20 barges.
 In October 2017, 4% of the ashes were removed and 63 barges departed for cement manufacturers.
 In January 2018, more than 5% of the ashes were removed, filling 100 barges.
 In June 2018, 170,000 tonnes were evacuated.
 In March 2019, 285,000 tonnes were evacuated.
 In November 2019, 420,000 tonnes were evacuated, representing 18% of the ashes, with 285 barges sent to the Liège cement manufacturers.

 Industrial Risks and Pollution

 In 2009, there were no SEVESO sites in the municipality.
 The European Pollutant Release and Transfer Register (E-PRTR) listed four sites: ArcelorMittal Steel Belgium S.A.
 Eurogal (metal surface treatment); ArcelorMittal Steel Belgium S.A.
 Flémalle Ramet (galvanization); Electrabel Centrale des Awirs (combustion); Segal S.A. (hot-dip galvanizing of steel sheets).
 In 2004, there were two nuclear zones distributed across the municipal territory.

 In 2007 and 2009, there was a site to be redeveloped (SAR) whose cleanup was recognized as a priority (Cokerie Flémalle), five landfills of which three were unrehabilitated, and five service stations with potentially contaminated soil out of 12 service stations.

+Power plant

+From 1951 to 2020, there was a coal-fired power plant in Flémalle that generated electricity.

+Since 2026, there is a Combined-cycle gas-and-steam power plant operated by Engie.
+It has a capacity of up to 875 megawatts.